 Customer discovery is exactly as it sounds: discovering who is having the problem that your product can best solve, also known as product/market fit.
 Author and entrepreneur Steve Blank argues, “No business plan survives first contact with customers.”

 A deep understanding of who the customer is can also guide the growth marketing strategy to best address the goals of the company.

 For example, LinkedIn noticed users were deeply concerned with their individual profile’s vanity metrics, allowing the company to easily convince users to give more information, like personal contacts, to leverage the network effect.

-The overarching goals of growth marketing are common goals for any business: to acquire new customers, retain existing customers, and increase profits.
+The overarching goals of growth marketing are common goals for any business:

 As the business scales, growth strategies become more efficient both from a cost and conversion rate perspective.
 But how can one expect to attain each of these overarching goals from growth marketing?

 Possibly the most important goal of growth marketing is to retain existing customers.

 The satisfaction of existing users should be prioritized to ensure loyalty to your company’s product or service.
 Since there is less friction when repeating a purchase, it is far easier to sell to an existing customer than a new customer.